FIGBERT/figbert.com/content/projects/txtodo/index.md

 On 15 February 2020, I deleted my account with Trello.
 A solo developer, I know my projects inside and out.
 I know what features need work, and which graphics need a refresh.
 I don't need a massive [crudware][crud] suite keep track of every little move.
-I just need to [trick the monkey][monkey] into getting something done.
 I need something small.

 ![txtodo on iOS 14, with no tasks][ios]

-A dead-simple UX and a midnight expiration date prevents the overwhelming buildup of tasks we delay over and over again, and trains you to deal only with tasks you can get done *that day*.
+A dead-simple UX and midnight expiration date prevents the overwhelming buildup of tasks we delay over and over again, and helps you deal only with tasks you can get done *that day*.

 Download the app [on the App Store][store], and explore the source code [on my Gitea][src]